-Survey of American Literature from its settlement to 1855.
+Survey of American Literature from 1865 to present.
 A consideration of representative major writers, the significance of their contributions and influence.
 Attention also to the social, economic, and political milieu and influences upon literature.
-IAI Equivalent: H3 914
+IAI Equivalent: H3 915

 ACCREDITATION STATEMENTS AND COURSE NOTES: